Summer Camp FAQs

 What are your camp dates and tuition?

 Our 2021 summer camp operates from July 6th through August 27th.
 For your convenience, you can register for camp by the week.
-Our half day camp is $335/week and our full day camp is $535/week.
+The tuition is $535/week.

 What do the kids do in camp?